 - Time Enough for Love.
 In the Back Story of the chapter "The Tale of the Adopted Daughter", Lazarus Long uses his ship to take several shiploads of colonists to the planet New Beginnings, along with all of the equipment and supplies they'll need to set up a new colony.

 - Zig-Zagged between this and The Ark in The Restaurant at the End of the Universe.
 Ford and Arthur visit a ship, one of three sent out from a doomed planet to colonize someplace else (which turns out to be Earth All Along), which would make it The Ark.
 This turns out to be a ruse to rid the original planet of the third of its population considered most useless (namely, middlemen), making it this trope.
 The narration then proceeds to mention that their homeworld shortly after was wiped out by a global pandemic that could have been prevented by said middlemen, making it (unintentionally) The Ark again.

 - Spacecraft: 2000 to 2100 A.D: The Voyager is an interstellar colonization ship capable of carrying 1,200 passengers, their belongings and the equipment they will need to settle another planet.
-It resembles the Discovery in Two Thousand One A Space Odyssey.
+It resembles the Discovery in 2001: A Space Odyssey.

 - Honor Harrington:

 - Virtually all the major star nations featured, with the exception of the Solarian League, are descended from colonies set up during a period of time known as the Diaspora of Man.
 The colony ship Prometheus is considered to be the first of this wave.

 - The Manticore Colony Ltd. dispatched the sleeper colony ship Jason to the Manticore system shortly after it was first surveyed.
 And they anticipated a Lightspeed Leapfrog situation so the colonists arranged to hire a fleet of FTL frigates to secure the system for them once the tech became widely available.